rails-girls-summer-of-code/summer-of-code/students/conferences.md

 <h2 id="conference">At the Conference</h2>
 If you won conference tickets, we want you to share your experience.
 You will either hold a lightning talk or write about your conference experience for the <a href="http://railsgirlssummerofcode.org/blog/">RGSoC blog</a>.

 Lightning Talks are usually 10-20 minutes.
-The topic can and preferrably should be your project at the Summer of Code.
+The topic can and preferably should be your project at the Summer of Code.
 We check back with the conference organizers, if this is possible at all.
 If yes, we will then give you more information about it.
 We also have in mind that it will probably the first public talk for you.
 Scary thought, right?
 We know.
 Stage fright is something we all experience, even if we already have held a lot of talks.
 We will help you in dealing with it!
 Here’s a start <a href="http://railsgirlssummerofcode.org/blog/2014-07-29-talk-tips/">How to ace your lightning talk</a>.

 Alternatively, if a lightning talk is no option, we want you to write about your conference experience for the RGSoC blog.
 It could look like this: <a href="http://railsgirlssummerofcode.org/blog/ross-conf-vienna/">RGSoC @ ROSS Conf</a> or <a href="http://railsgirlssummerofcode.org/blog/eurucamp/">Eurucamp Days</a>.